 Since becoming an associate at Field Law, Ania has obtained extensive experience in the following areas: obtaining various types of injunctions, including Anton Piller Orders and vexatious litigant Orders, bringing summary dismissal and summary judgment applications, reviewing regional health authority bylaws, policies and procedures, litigating class action lawsuits and complex personal injury lawsuit, including birth injuries.
 She has also assisted with a variety of medical bylaw matters and matters involving Judicial Reviews and Appeals to the Court of Appeal of Alberta, as well as, the Hospital Privileges Appeal Board.
 Ania has been involved in Judicial Dispute Resolution processes, complex mediations and trials before the Court of Queen’s Bench of Alberta.

-Ania has appeared in Court of Queen’s Bench of Alberta, as well as, the Court of Appeal of Alberta and has been involved in some of the following published decisions:
+Ania has appeared in Court of King’s Bench of Alberta, as well as, the Court of Appeal of Alberta and has been involved in some of the following published decisions: